bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "Yeah, that... that's a good reason to come home" he said without putting any enthusiasm into the line.

 It didn't miss anyone what Adrex was thinking.
-Everyone looked at the table in Ildrex' seat for a quiet moment, before Nadraa broke the silence.
+Everyone glanced in the direction of Ildrex' seat for a quiet moment, before Nadraa broke the silence.

 "If food could cut it-" he started, before Sora dropped her spoon onto the plate, stood up, turned around, and fled the room.